FalconLuma/Project-Wingman-Randomizer/README.txt

         - i.e. Kings will always unlock the SP-34R and PW-MK.1 even if it's the second mission in the campaign
       - This option is only available if Mission Order Randomization is enabled
-      - Provides a smoother experience when enabled as your more likely to get a better plane earlier Weapon Variations
+      - Provides a smoother experience when enabled as your more likely to get a better plane earlier
+    - Balanced Wingman Comaptibility: Adds the weapons from the Balanced Wingman mod to the weapon pool
+      - Requires Balanced Wingman is installed and above the randomizer in load order (should be by default) Weapon Variations
   - Defaults to 1
   - Defines how many versions of each weapon should be created